Frequently Asked Questions And Answers To Them

 Are TOEFL or IELTS test scores required for international applicants?

-International applicants for enrollment who are non-native speakers of English and who have not successfully completed at least two years of study at an institution where the language of instruction was in English must demonstrate English proficiency by submitting a score report from a company that provides English language testing.
-One of the two tests recognized by the School for this purpose is the Test of English as a Foreign Language (TOEFL).
-The other test is the International English Language Testing System (IELTS).
+International applicants for enrollment who are non-native speakers of English and who have not successfully completed at least two years of study at an institution where the language of instruction was in English must demonstrate English proficiency by submitting a score report from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

-A TOEFL score of at least 550 points (paper-base test), 213 points (computer-based test) or 79 (internet based test) must be achieved by those required by the School to take an English proficiency test.
+A TOEFL score of at least 550 points (paper-base test), 213 points (computer-based test) or 79 (internet based test) must be achieved.
 Alternatively, an IELTS band score of 6 or higher is required.
 There is no preference for one test over the other.

 TOEFL information and test scheduling may be obtained through TOEFL Services, P.O.
 Box 6151, Princeton, NJ 08541-6151, U.S.A.
 Phone: (609) 771-7100, Fax: (609) 771-7500, E-mail: [email protected], Website: http://www.ets.org